"What I like most about HydroLearn is its flexibility. It can easily be customized for a very broad range of applications."

 — Dr. Walter McDonald, Marquette University

 "HydroLearn was a wonderful opportunity to not only 'talk shop' with other educators about water resources but to really dig in and make engaging modules that provide real-life, virtual hands-on material for undergraduate and graduate students.
 Something that is particularly neat about HydroLearn is the chunk-based framework of each module, it allows students and faculty to tailor the material to their courses, making it pretty easy to implement.
-The pedagogical layout used, learning activities tied to the learning objectives in a clear and consistent manner, aligns well with ABET and other assessment frameworks.
+The pedagogical layout used and learning activities tied to the learning objectives in a clear and consistent manner align well with ABET and other assessment frameworks.
 Overall, my experience with my cohort, and particularly my experience in working with my partner/colleague for our module was a bright spot in my COVID-19 summer."

 -Dr. Austin Polebitski, University of Wisconsin-Platteville